Pence: US will hold Russia accountable

 "Know this: the United States will continue to hold Russia accountable, even as we search for new common ground, which as you know, President Trump believes can be found," Pence said during remarks at the Munich Security Conference, the first major foreign policy address of the Trump administration.

-Pence's speech, which was closely watched in foreign policy circles for its signals about US strategy moving forward, sought to ease concerns in Europe about President Donald Trump, who has offered brash dismissals of long-established transatlantic institutions but few specifics about his intentions.
+Pence's speech sought to ease concerns in Europe about President Donald Trump, who has offered brash dismissals of long-established transatlantic institutions but few specifics about his intentions.

 Trump has also expressed a desire to draw Russian President Vladimir Putin closer, hoping to develop a strategy on combating ISIS.

 Russia's top diplomat praised that approach Saturday, at the same time arguing for a "post-West" world order.

 "The US cannot be the only power," Lavrov said.
 "We need to set up constructive US-Russia relations, economic and political cooperation.
 We don't want Russia to be seen as less important.
 We want mutual respect to recognize the global needs."